LafLaurine/portfolio/index.md

 permalink: /
 ---

 <div class="row justify-content-center align-items-center p-4">
 <div class="col-lg-4 col-md-6 text-center mt-4">

 <div id="catch_phrase">
 <p class="wow animated slideInUp" data-wow-delay=".15s"> Hi !
-I'm Laurine, a C# software engineer</p>
+I'm Laurine, a french C# software engineer</p>
 </div>
 </div>
 </div>

-✈️ Originally from France, moved to Québec City.

 🙋🏻‍♀️ Was using my brain juice at Harfanglab to develop and improve AI modules.
-Now a software developer at Arcane Technologies, working on a 3D software (C#, Unity and WPF).
+Worked as a software developer at Arcane Technologies, on an ArchViz software (C#, Unity and WPF).

 Learning new things and improving are my mottos.\
 Things that I am into :